Literary-Insights/blog/src/content/blog/Grasp_ The Science Transforming How We Learn - Sanjay Sarma & Luke Yoquinto.txt-1.md

 - The passage discusses how spaced repetition or spaced learning is more effective for memory retention than cramming all study into one session.
 Spacing out study sessions over days or weeks leads to remembering 34% more vocabulary words or performing twice as well on math problems.

 - Spacing benefits have been shown in many domains from language learning to surgery to motor skills.
-Surprisingly, even simple organisms like fruit flies and brainless sea slugs called Aplysia benefit from spaced learning.
+Surprisingly, even simple organisms like fruit flies and brainless sea slug: s called Aplysia benefit from spaced learning.
 This suggests spacing taps into fundamental memory mechanisms.

 - Early researcher Hermann Ebbinghaus found spacing improved retention in his nonsense syllable experiments in 1885.
 Thorndike later coined the terms short-term and long-term memory.
 However, spacing effects were not a major focus of early 20th century behaviorist psychology.